shivammathur/setup-php/README.md

       - name: Install PHP
         uses: shivammathur/setup-php@v2
         with:
-          php-version: '8.0'
+          php-version: '8.1'
 ```

 ### Self Hosted Setup

-> Setup PHP on a self-hosted runner.
+> Set up PHP on a self-hosted runner.

 - To set up a containerised self-hosted runner, refer to the following guides as per your base operating system.
   - [Linux](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Linux)